 This course will introduce the history and theories, contexts, and interactions with individuals with psychosocial issues that alter an individual's performance in areas of occupation (ADL, IADL, health management, education, play, work, play, leisure, rest and sleep and social participation).
-It will explore occupation-based treatment approaches and techniques for the client with psychosocial dysfunction to be performed by the OTA.
 Topics include role of the OTA, practice models, behavioral and life span issues, major DSM-V diagnoses, contexts of intervention, symptoms, therapeutic use of self, safety, culture, professional behaviors, communication skills (oral and written), group techniques and planning strategies for group intervention and group activities.
 The evaluation process and appropriate assessments will be introduced.
 Students will apply didactic knowledge to the clinical setting in a variety of Level I-A fieldwork settings.